chmitch/ssrs-assembly-alternatives/README.md

 # Environment Setup
 1. Setup Cognitive Services; Text API & Translate API

     a.
-Create Text API in Azure Portal (Copy Key & Endpoint URL into Notepad from Quick Start menu)
+Create a cognitive services resource in the Azure Portal.

     b.
-Create Translator Text API in Azure Portal (Copy config into notepad)
+Navigate to the newly created service and copy the api security key for use in later configuration steps.

 2. Create Azure Function App

     a.
-During Deployment, publish HelloWorld.cs & JSONConverter.cs files as Functions
+During Deployment you will publish HelloWorld.cs & JSONConverter.cs files as Functions

 3. Azure SQL Database